 Top 5 Classic Thanksgiving Day Movies

-As we prepare for another Thanksgiving I was feeling nostalgic, back to the days of after finishing dinner and before afternoon football, you only had a few channels on tv to choose from.
-While it seems archaic nowadays, the movies that were broadcast on Thanksgiving Day were so special to watch because it was the ONE time of the year that they were actually shown on tv, before videos, laser discs and well before dvds.
+As we prepare for another Thanksgiving I was feeling nostalgic.
+I was thinking about the days when after my family finished Thanksgiving dinner and before the afternoon football game came on, you only had a few channels on TV to choose from.
+While it seems archaic nowadays, the movies that were broadcast on Thanksgiving Day were so special to watch because it was the single time of the year that they were actually shown on TV, before video and well before dvds or Netflix.
 Here’s a list of the top 5 Classic Thanksgiving Day Movies.
 Enjoy the trip down memory lane!

 A Charlie Brown Thanksgiving - 1973